 by Tom Barrance | Updated March 2022 This site contains affiliate links for which I may be compensated. | Pros Can record in pro video formats XLR audio inputs Big, easy-to-use touchscreen Dual native ISO Cons Short battery life (around 40 minutes) No electronic viewfinder Very large file sizes No in-body stabilisation The 4K BlackMagic … Read more

-by Tom Barrance | Updated November 2023 This site contains affiliate links for which I may be compensated. | | Panasonic’s GH5s is an update to their flagship GH5, specifically aimed at professional video shooters.
+by Tom Barrance | Updated November 2023 This site contains affiliate links for which I may be compensated. | | Panasonic’s GH5s is an update to the original GH5, specifically aimed at professional video shooters.
 It adds more video options to the GH5’s already impressive specs, with improved low light performance.
-It’s probably the best mirrorless camera you can buy for filmmaking, unless you need to shoot in extreme low light.
-Panasonic have designed the GH5s … Read more
+It’s the camera I … Read more

 Panasonic’s mid-range mirrorless is the best value camera you can buy for filmmaking under $1000/£800.
 It has excellent in-body image stabilisation, a weathersealed magnesium body, and clean HDMI out.